nkdAgility/azure-devops-git-tools/README.md

 Visual Studio Team Services Build and Release Management extension that helps you synchronise one Git Repository with another.

-Learn more about this extension on the wiki!
+You can use this extension with any Git repository: TFS, GitHub, Git, etc.

 ##Tasks included